On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-for some vector $A(\V{k})\in\bC^2$.
-By definition of $\scS(\bR^3,\bC^4)$, all the components of $\varphi$ must be Schwartz functions in the ordinary sense and therefore, in particular, $\lambda_{\uparrow,\downarrow}^+\in\scS_p(\bR^3,\bC)$.
-This concludes the proof. \end{proof} In the appendix two estimates concerning these functions are carried out: see Lemma \ref{estimate}.
-These will turn out to be useful later on.
+for arbitrary functions $\lambda_{\uparrow,\downarrow}\in\mathcal{S}_p(\bR^3,\bC)$. \end{proposition} In the appendix (see Lemma \ref{estimate}) two estimates concerning these functions are carried out.
+These will prove useful later on.

-\subsection{A few words on the decay properties of Dirac solutions}
+\subsection{A Few Words on the Decay Properties of Dirac Solutions}

-In the analysis of the smooth features of the vacuum causal fermion system the decay properties of the smooth solutions of (\ref{solutiondirac}) will become crucial.
+In the analysis of the smooth structure of the vacuum causal fermion system the decay properties of the smooth solutions of (\ref{solutiondirac}) will become crucial.

-As a first remark we want to point out that the smooth solutions of the Dirac equation which lie within either $\sol^-$ or $\sol^+$ are spread all over spacetime: in particular they cannot be localized in bounded regions.
+As a first remark, we point out that the smooth solutions of the Dirac equation which lie either in $\sol^-$ or $\sol^+$ are spread all over spacetime: in particular they cannot be localized in bounded regions.
 This is made mathematically precise by the following theorem whose proof can be found in \cite[Corollary 1.7]{thaller}.